Mark-Boger/unpython/README.md

 ## Implemented

 * Strings
-  - Unicode doesn't break it's only partly implemented
-  - Currently this a naive implementation so it is unsafe
+  - Unicode currently has a naive implementation so it is unsafe
 * Dictionaries
 * Lists